DigitalVS/Galaksija-Resources/README.md

 ## ROM Source Files

 ROM A and ROM B source files are ROM assembly source code files for classical Galaksija.
 ROM A source file has many additional comments and many addresses changed to more readable symbolical form, while ROM B source is equal to official source available as a PDF file and has only original comments in Serbian language.

+## Bin2Gtp

+Bin2Gtp is a Windows executable program which wraps binary file into the GTP (Galaksija Tape File) file format.
+Initial version is written by Tomaž Šolc but version published here has additional functionality to support creating a GTP file solely from binary file, without any BASIC code.
+As a requirement, it needs Microsoft Visual C/C++ 2022 Redistributable package installed.
+For more information on usage of this command issue `bin2gtp -help` in command prompt window.

 ## Machine Code Monitor